 Whitby is probably one of the best known (and arguably best-loved) towns on the Yorkshire Coast and it certainly sees many holidaymakers flocking there throughout the summer to get their fill of its famous fish and chips and lemon tops (a delicious combination of ice cream and lemon sorbet for the uninitiated).

-However, step just a few miles outside of Whitby and you’ll find a range of pretty villages just waiting to be explored.
-Here, in no particular order, are 6 of the villages we love and some Gorgeous Cottages to try in each of them:
+However, step just a few miles outside of Whitby and you’ll find an array of pretty Yorkshire villages just waiting to be explored.
+Here, in no particular order, are six of the villages we love along with a selection of our cottages to stay in.

 Robin Hood’s Bay

 This charming coastal fishing village is less than 6 miles from Whitby and was once a haven for smugglers.
 You can still see glimpses of this past within the cobbled streets and historic houses that once hid the contraband goods.

 Today, Robin Hood’s Bay has an assortment of shops, cafes and restaurants to browse as you explore the winding paths that take you from cliff-top views to the sandy beach of the bay.